 "Meetuppies," as the campaign called these participants, provided the campaign with ready-made, cost-free, on-the-ground organizations in key states that would otherwise be ignored so early in the nomination process.
 In Washington State, 1200 people attended a campaign rally without any advance work or in-state staffers.
 "In this new calendar, where that whole first 15-state process happens in a matter of weeks, we couldn't do it without the Internet and without something like Meetup," Trippi said.
 "It would cost millions of dollars in campaign field staff to do what you need to do this time.
 In the past, you moved key staff like chess pieces, but that cannot happen this time.
 There's not enough time or money."54 same tool to create counter ads-and they did.
-But the Republicans may have pulled the plug too soon, not letting the network affect kick in to validate or deny the way the site was being used.
+But the Republicans may have pulled the plug too soon, not letting the network affect kick in to validate or deny the way the way the site was being used.
+Campaigns that trust the citizens as part of their strategy are more likely to go further and have greater impact.